l-Shane-l/tiny-wlhs/README.md

 You can also pass an argument of a program to start with the -s flag.

-`cabal run tiny-wlhs -- s "kitty"`
+`cabal run tiny-wlhs -- s "xterm"`

-here "kitty" is the terminal emulator I use
+here "xterm" is app to start

 ### Basic Usage